 "Sexual violence is so prevalent but survivors feel so alone," Dillman said.
 "Hearing that, that, 'Wow, I'm not alone, people stand with me, people support me,' that's just great because that's what we do as an agency, so we really appreciate the movement for that reason."

 Several of the women in the show are abuse survivors, according to Cambra, "so just to watch them transform ... it helps these women heal and change and grow.
 It's amazing to watch."

 "It helps me heal and it helps me help other women heal," Cambra said about her own past abuse and how it influences her experience directing the play.
 "It helps me to empower other women and this year it's about warrior women and the men that back us up, our allies."

-There are detractors of MeToo but for those who come and fill up the Bankhead’s 1,500-seat theater, Cambra said “it’s going to change them if they come with an open mind.”
+There are detractors of #MeToo, but for those who come and fill up the Bankhead's 1,500-seat theater next weekend for the local production of "The Vagina Monologues," Cambra said, "it's going to change them, if they come with an open mind."

-“The Vagina Monologues” are at the Bankhead Theater at 8 p.m.
+"The Vagina Monologues" will be presented at the Bankhead Theater at 8 p.m.
 April 5 and at 2 p.m. and 8 p.m.
 April 6.
-All proceeds benefit Tri-Valley Haven’s domestic violence and sexual assault programs.
-Tickets are available now at the Bankhead box office, online at www.lvpac.org, or by calling (925) 373-6800.
+All proceeds benefit Tri-Valley Haven's domestic violence and sexual assault programs.
+Tickets are available now at the Bankhead Theater box office, online at lvpac.org or by calling 373-6800.

 This story contains 809 words.